ashawley/finatra-redis/README.md

 An early implementation used Apache Spark 3.6 to store the file.
 Spark standalone cluster on the JVM was extremely adept at loading the data set quickly.
 Retrieving a single record by an index is not a use case, however.

-### How long did you spend on this exercise?
-If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?

-I spent about 3 evenings and part of a rainy weekend coding, so between 15-20 hours.
-A lot of it was updating my understanding of how to write unit tests, use frameworks and learn Scala libraries that are new to me.
-If I had unlimited time:
+### TODO

-1. Assuming this was a real product, I'd probably work on deploying it to continuous integration in a PaaS like Heroku.
-It's important to get feedback on the full software life cycle early than continue re-factoring the code on your local machine.
+1. Deploy it to continuous integration in a PaaS like Heroku.
-2. Configure Redis server connection with a command-line flag
+2. Configure Redis server connection with a command-line flag.
-3. Determine the steps to build a (large) file that is available for ingestion in production.
+3. Determine the steps to build a (large) file.
 4. Determine how to load a (large) file in production.
 5. Try to load a (large) file to a cluster of Redis servers.
 6. Try reading from a cluster of Redis servers.
 7. The creating of a large file is done in constant memory, slurping the file in to Redis should be as well.
 8. Write more unit tests that capture the specification

-### If you were to critique your code, what would you have to say about it?
+### FIXME

 1. The use of dependency injection is effective, but could the system be written in such a way that any line retrieving service could be swapped in or out with the Web service?
 2. Good use of unit tests, but how much confidence is in the automated tests about the complete application?
 Should there be more error cases and use cases?